tomhoma/conan/README.md

 2. Tests pass (`cargo test`)
 3. Format code (`cargo fmt`)

-## License

-This project maintains the same license as the original GoSearch project.

-## Acknowledgments
+## Attribution

-- Original GoSearch project by ibnaleem https://github.com/ibnaleem/gosearch
-- All contributors to the dependencies used
+This project is a Rust port of [GoSearch](https://github.com/ibnaleem/gosearch), which is licensed under GPL-3.0.
+We thank the original authors for their work.